 Take A Spooky Driving Tour Of Sacramento

 This time of year, ghouls and ghosties come out to play — and Sacramento is a veritable playground for the paranormal.
-While many traditional Halloween activities are altered this year, you can still hop in a Gig and drive by some of the creepiest spots in the City of Trees.
+While some traditional Halloween activities are altered this year, you can still hop in a Gig and drive by some of the creepiest spots in the City of Trees.
 Here are a few haunted spots you might want to check out.

 Keep in mind, things are changing all the time and some of these destinations might be closed to visitors, and some are just meant to be driven by anyway.
 If you intend to go in, be sure to check hours and restrictions before you go.

-Dorothea Puente’s House, Downtown
+Dorothea Puente’s House

 When Sacramento was a budding Gold Rush town, its location at the confluence of the American and Sacramento rivers was both an asset and liability.
 The rivers meant easy transportation of goods and people, but they also routinely flooded the business district.
 To solve this frequent flooding fiasco, the city raised all the streets one level, making all the storefronts into basements and all the second stories becoming street level.

 This left a network of tunnels and underground sidewalks that were perfect for the paranormal to set up shop.
 You can drive around Old Town and see huge dips in the alleys between streets.
-You can also take a virtual tour of the underground from the safety and comfort of your own home.

 The old cemetery is a gorgeously creepy way to enjoy an afternoon.
 There are lots of unique and beautiful headstones and mausoleums.
 You can look up who’s buried there on the city’s website.
 There’s plenty of free street parking on Broadway and Riverside Blvd. if you want to get out of the car and walk around the beautiful grounds.